XRPLF/xrpl.js/README.md

 ## Running tests

 1. Clone the repository
-2. `cd` into the repository and install dependencies with `npm install`
+2. `cd` into the repository and install dependencies with `yarn install`
-3. `npm test` or `npm test --coverage` (`istanbul` will create coverage reports in `coverage/lcov-report/`)
+3. `yarn test` or `yarn test --coverage` (`istanbul` will create coverage reports in `coverage/lcov-report/`)

 ## Generating Documentation

 The continuous integration tests require that the documentation stays up-to-date.
-If you make changes to the JSON schemas, fixtures, or documentation sources, you must update the documentation by running `npm run docgen`.
+If you make changes to the JSON schemas, fixtures, or documentation sources, you must update the documentation by running `yarn run docgen`.

+`npm` may be used instead of `yarn` in the commands above.

 ## More Information